hootyhoot/CW2024/README.md

 # Modified Java Classes

 ### All Classes
-- used Uncle Bob's 10 coding convention rules for variable, field, and method names and placements
+- used Uncle Bob's 10 coding convention rules for variable, field, and method names
+- ordered methods in classes by visibility (public, protected, package-private, private)
+- placed classes in packages according to their function (eg. entities, handlers, gui)

+### ControlsHandler Class
+- edited controls logic so that the user plane never stops moving when a key is pressed and released at the same time

 ### ActiveActor Class
 - renamed to GameEntity Class